KlugeNico/SimpleECS/README.md

 ## Planed Features:

 - more CPU cache friendliness (performance boost).
 Maybe I have to change the component storage and entity iteration fundamentally.
+- Virtual SetIterators to implement more specific solutions (better CPU and memory performance)

 ## Implementation details